Firice1269/Firic/extensions/firic/README.md

 The `array.find` function takes in one argument and returns an array containing every index at which that element occurs in the array.

-The `array.insert` function takes in two arguments (the second of which must be a number), inserts the first argument into the array at the index equal to the second argument, and returns the resulting array.
+The `array.insert` function takes in two arguments (the second of which must be a number), the second of which is optional (defaults to `-1`), inserts the first argument into the array at the index equal to the second argument, and returns the resulting array.

 The `array.randelement` function takes in no arguments and returns a random element from the array.